-Both the Carmel Valley and Little Italy locations of this Italian eatery boast leafy, tree-filled patios.
+This Italian eatery boasts a leafy, tree-filled patio.
 All the better to enjoy their famous focaccia di Recco appetizer, a Ligurian flatbread stuffed with cheese and topped with oozy honeycomb.
 Dinner includes pizzas and pastas, but we’re partial to Davanti’s weekend brunch, when they roll out their extensive DIY bloody mary bar, with olives, house-pickled veggies, prosciutto-wrapped asparagus, and more than 100 hot sauces.

 2910 Cañon Street, Point Loma

 Dining at this sprawling Escondido outpost feels like you’re reading a fairy tale while drinking a cold one.
 The outdoor patio is adjacent to the property’s one-acre garden, dotted with fruit trees, herb gardens, and a stone bridge over a running brook.
 Sustainability is also key, as chefs use mostly local, organic produce and naturally raised meats.